nadia-polikarpova/cyclegg/README.md

 - Blocking variables analysis
 - Decouple proof generation from proof search (e.g. put Defs, Proof term somewhere else)
 - Conditional props:
-    - Add condition instantiations to the egraph during grounding
     - Proof generation:
         - include the premise into the LH precondition
         - how to include the proof of the condition holding?
 - Make partial applications without $ work
 - Can all goals share the same e-graph?

-To debug:

-- prop_48

 # Comparison to CycleQ